 Read About Tara’s Experience with the Program

-“During my time in the West Bank, I met lots of people and they were kind enough to share their experiences with me.
-The women in particular had many stories about how they had overcome the problem of inadequate women’s rights and the difficulties of life under Israeli Occupation.
-It was often heartbreaking to hear about the lack of women’s rights over the years but I was amazed by their strength and ingenuity.
-[Over my time in Hebron] I met women who were very talented: those who created beautiful embroidered clothing and accessories, others who combined studying at university with working part-time and some who successfully provided for their household both financially and practically.
+“During my time in the West Bank, I met lots of people, and they were kind enough to share their experiences with me.
+The women, in particular, had many stories about how they had overcome the problem of inadequate women’s rights and the difficulties of life under Israeli Occupation.
+It was often heartbreaking to hear about the lack of women’s rights over the years, but I was amazed by their strength and ingenuity.
+[Over my time in Hebron], I met talented women who created beautiful embroidered clothing and accessories, combined studying at university with working part-time, and some who successfully provided for their household financially and practically.

-“Additionally, a lot of the women I had met had received a good education and included doctors, several teachers, a journalist and many other professionals.
+“Additionally, many of the women I had met had received a good education, including doctors, teachers, journalists, and other professionals.
 I also had the opportunity to speak to a lady who had seen several of her sons imprisoned by the Israeli forces, with one of them currently under administrative detention.
-Although this is very difficult for her, she is resolute and determined to help obtain his release as well as help her son’s wife and their growing family too.
+Although this is very difficult for her, she is resolute and determined to help obtain his release and help her son’s wife and their growing family.
 As a result of the detainments, she has had many arduous journeys to visit her sons during their imprisonment, often traveling for 24 hours for a 30-minute visit.

 Safety of Our Volunteers and Interns